Narwhals0/narwhals0/README.md

 # 👋 Hi there, I'm Kevin!

 Welcome to my GitHub profile!
-I'm a student at Bina Nusantara University, majoring in Information Systems with a focus on streaming and cloud computing.
+I'm a student at Bina Nusantara University, majoring in Information Systems with a focus on cloud computing.
 Here, you'll find my projects, experiments, and contributions to the tech community.

 ## 🚀 About Me